Hailu03/Background-Subtraction/README.md

 ## I'm a student at Vietnamese-germany University!!

-- 🔭 I am a freshmen!
+- 🔭 I am a second year student!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Finish my first year at university